Kleftogiannis/hackernews/README.md

 3. The API results are displayed in an autocomplete dropdown.
 4. The user clicks on a suggestion to save it in the list.
 5. The user can remove saved items using the delete button.
-6. The saved items persist in session storage.
+6. The saved items persist in redux store.

+## Redux State management

+- searchSlice.ts handles search results and API fetching.

+- savedSlice.ts manages saved items and prevents duplicates.

+- store.ts configures the Redux store.

 ## Testing